Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Buffalo Stats and Trends

-- In games that Buffalo picks up more than 360.1 yards, the team is 2-2 against the spread and 3-2 overall.
+- Buffalo is 2-2 against the spread and 3-2 overall when the team churns out over 360.1 yards.

-- The Bulls have turned the ball over eight times this season, four fewer than the Falcons have forced (12).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.